cbrake/ansible-caddy-git/README.md

 # Caddy Ansible Git

-This Ansible role installs [Caddy](https://caddyserver.com/) from the Caddy [git repo](https://github.com/mholt/caddy).
-This allows Caddy to be used for commercial projects, as the binary Caddy download requires a license.
+This Ansible role builds and installs [Caddy](https://caddyserver.com/) from the Caddy Go module.
+This allows Caddy to be used for commercial projects.

 ## Example Playbook

 ```
 - hosts: all
   roles:
-    - role: caddy-ansible-git
+    - role: caddy-git
       caddy_config: |
         portal.simpleiot.org {
         proxy / localhost:8080
       }
 ```

 ## Todo

 - [x] test on Ubuntu
+- [x] version number in compiled binary
 - [ ] add option to disable telemetry
 - [ ] configure plugins
 - [ ] test on Fedora